dij0s/PETAL/thesis/bachelor_thesis.typ

 On top of that, the use-case of energy planning for municipalities greatly benefits from a map, displaying the assessed data points.
 This functionality recovers a problem covered in the #ref(<geocontext_retriever>, supplement: it => it.body) section: the loss of information due to aggregation.

 All datasets referenced in #ref(<datasets_table>) provide layers, along with their discretized features.
-Interpreting them visually preserves the local variation and allows for a more nuanced understanding of the reported scalar values.
+Interpreting them visually preserves the local variation and allows for a more nuanced understanding of the reported aggregated values.

-Aggregated data points and their sources are presented in the interface, allowing users to assess and verify the accuracy of the reported energy planning.
+These data points and their sources are also presented in the interface, allowing users to assess and verify the accuracy of the reported energy planning.
 This transparency is offered to further build user trust in the solution.

-Implementation-wise, OpenLayers#footnote("https://openlayers.org/") is a robust and flexible open-source library for building interactive web maps.
+On the implementation side, OpenLayers#footnote("https://openlayers.org/") is a robust and flexible open-source library for building interactive web maps.
 Native support for Web Map Tile Service (WMTS) enables the integration of tiled map services such as those provided by GeoAdmin.
 These tiles are high-resolution images enabling efficient and scalable map rendering by only loading visible portions of the map.
 GeoAdmin notably makes use of OpenLayers in their services.
 #highlight("TODO: citer WMTS correctement")

 With the ultimate goal of assisting users into energy planning, downplaying the importance of durability aspects of the solution would be a significant oversight.
-AI progress is often celebrated, yet the energy costs of these systems are frequently overlooked.
+AI progress is often celebrated, yet the energetical impact of these systems is frequently overlooked.
-While a complete evaluation of the energetical footprint of the solution is clearly beyond this work's scope, a simple approach has been implemented to sensitize users.
+While a complete evaluation of the energetical footprint of the solution is clearly beyond this work's scope, a simple approach has been implemented to sensitize users to the matter.
 #highlight("TODO: en faire un sous-chapitre?")

 For each user prompt, the cumulated number of tokens that are input and output from the agents in #ref(<ai_agent_design>) is recorded.

-The cumulative count of prompts and average token count per prompt are calculated and stored in the database.
+The cumulative count of prompts and average token count per prompt are incrementally calculated and stored in the database.

 Along that, Welford's online algorithm allows for the calculation of the variance, in a single pass.
 It defines a recurrence relation for updating the sum of squared differences from the current mean, allowing to compute the variance incrementally.